-Well, yes and no. In fact, the answer will vary depending on what plastic is being used.
+The answer if it is safe to drink water in plastic bottles varies as it depends on what plastic is being used.
 Thanks to the latest research below, we have been able to succinctly provide you with a clear answer to this question.
 It is important to firstly identify the different types of plastics that are widely used for bottled water and other drinks.
 There are seven different types of plastics:

-Reviewing these different types of plastics will enable us to determine whether your bottled water is harmful to your body or not.
+Reviewing these different types of plastics will enable us to determine whether your plastic bottles are harmful to your body or not.

 Polythene Terephthalate (PETE or PET)

 This is the most common plastic used and is a strong and lightweight plastic for packaging, water bottles, soda bottles, medicine bottles, beer bottles, salad dressing containers and mouthwash bottles.
 PET is approved by the FDA and health and safety agencies across the globe as being safe for contact with foods and beverages.
 Numerous studies have consistently demonstrated that this plastic is safe to use and does not contain any bisphenol-A (BPA) or phthalates (plasticizers).
 BPA is a chemical compound that has been shown to seep into food and drinks and cause negative health effects.
 It is important to remember many manufacturers create products free from this compound now.
 It is considered safe practice to not let your plastic products sit in a heated environment anyway as a precaution.

 HDPE has a higher density as opposed to the previous one.
 It is used for milk jugs, household cleaner containers, juice bottles, shampoo bottles, cereal box liners, and more.
 Similarly, to what was mentioned earlier, this plastic is considered safe to use and be in contact with food and beverages.